neko-craft/NekoParty/README.md

-# BukkitPlugin
+# NekoParty

-Just a simple bukkit plugin.
+A party in Minecraft.

 ## Build